ActionProjects/Actions/actions/pages/theSuits/filed/case2.20-cv-029565-MLCF-DPC/order.md

 Nicholas D’Artagnan Dumas filed two election-related complaints in

+this Court.

-this Court.1 Among other impracticable remedies, Dumas “demand[s]”
+***1*** Among other impracticable remedies, Dumas “demand[s]”

 the Court’s enjoinment of a national election in which nearly

 100,000,000 Americans have already voted.

 See *Katie Glueck, Early Votes Near 100 Million as Campaign Races to a Close, N.Y.
 TIMES (Nov.
 3, 2020).*

 While Dumas’s pro se complaints are largely incomprehensible,